 To configure SSH access to the command line of the NGFW Engine, create Host or Network elements to define the IP addresses from which SSH connections to the NGFW Engine are allowed.

-- Browse to Elements > Network Elements > <element type>. - 2) At the top-right corner of the user interface, click:
+- 1) Browse to Elements > Network Elements > <element type>.

+- Click New.

+- Configure the settings, then click Save.